If you’re in search of the best things to do in Dingle, you’ve landed in the right place.

 The best things to do in Dingle Ireland

 You’ll find the magnificent Dingle Peninsula in the beautiful County of Kerry.
 The peninsula is the northernmost of Kerry’s major peninsulas and, interestingly enough, it’s the westernmost point on the island of Ireland.

 Named after Dingle Town, the peninsula is home to a Gaeltacht (Irish-speaking area), an abundance of walk and hike routes and an almost endless clatter of scenery.

-The coffee in this place is strong and tasty.
+The coffee from both is strong and tasty.
 And the service is warm and friendly.
-I’m in no way affiliated with these lads, but if you’re looking to fuel-up pre-adventure, get yourselves in here for a piping-hot sup-to-go.
+I’m in no way affiliated with either of these lads, but if you’re looking to fuel-up pre-adventure, give one of these a lash.

 You’ll find one of the best views on the Dingle Peninsula at the summit of Mount Brandon, a mountain which takes its name from St. Brendan.